Lake Enhancement Program

-Every year, the stormwater lakes, or BMPs, in Newport News show signs of water quality stress such as algae blooms, duckweed infestations, siltation or excessive shallowness, and fish kills.
+Every year, the stormwater lakes in Newport News show signs of water quality stress such as algae blooms, duckweed overgrowth, siltation or excessive shallowness, and fish kills.
 The Lake Enhancement Program helps rehabilitate and restore stormwater lakes.
 The program improves the water quality of eligible lakes through dredging, aeration, and aquascaping through a partnership between the city and the lakefront residents.

 Through the program, lakefront residents can participate in improving their lake’s water quality and the water quality of our local waterways.
 The rehabilitation of stormwater lakes is essential to the health of our streams, rivers and the Chesapeake Bay.